 Punta Espinosa, Fernandina Island

-Morning: The sea-horse-shaped island of Isabela is the largest of the archipelago and the most volcanically active.
+Afternoon: The sea-horse-shaped island of Isabela is the largest of the archipelago and the most volcanically active.
 Punta Vicente Roca is considered one of the most impressive and spectacular places of the enchanted Galapagos Islands with high cliffs and tuff stone giving this area a majestic feel.

 While you explore the two coves and the large bay with spectacular sea life, keep an eye out for seahorses, sea turtles, and the weird and wonderful mola-mola, also known as sunfish.
 In good conditions, Punta Vicente Roca is considered one of the best snorkeling sites in the Galapagos.

-Espumilla Beach, Santiago Island
+Espumilla Beach and Buccaneer Cove, Santiago Island

 Afternoon: Espumilla Beach is known for its marine iguanas and red cliff crabs, also known as Sally Lightfoot crabs.
 The crabs attract hunting herons, who perform their hunter-prey dance.
-The richness of marine fauna, such as octopus, moray eels and various sharks lends a unique feel to snorkeling in the waters off Espumilla.
+The richness of marine fauna, such as octopus, moray eels and various sharks lends a unique feel to snorkelling in the waters off Espumilla.